FissionAI/flotorch-labs/finance/crewai-finance-agents/src/financial_document_analyzer/README.md

     ```bash
     git clone https://github.com/FissionAI/flotorch-labs.git
-    cd finance/crewai-finagent/
+    cd finance/crewai-finance-agents/
     ```

 2.  **Create and Activate a Virtual Environment**

-    It's highly recommended to use a virtual environment to manage project dependencies.
+    It's highly recommended to app/fd0f866a69d53a0fuse a virtual environment to manage project dependencies.

     ```bash
     # For Linux/macOS